 Yet Another "Table Mesa"

-Warning: The mountain is on federal land, with the exception of the lower half of the east slope, which is on Navajo land.
+The mountain is on federal land, except for the lower half of the east slope on Navajo land.
 This hike is purely on federal land.

 0.70 mi.: Turn left onto the old jeep trail.
-It's really nice at first, even car drivable.
+It's nice at first, even car drivable.
 That does not last long.
-It gets progressively rougher, and is soon rutted with drop offs.
-Don't think of attempting to drive it without 4WD, high clearance and skill.
+It gets progressively rougher and is soon rutted with drop-offs.
+Don't think of attempting to drive it without 4WD, high clearance, and skill.
 But, it is a pleasant walk.
-As you proceed down the switchbacks -- about 700 feet in the next 1.5 miles -- you will be able to regularly spot the Desert View Tower, Cedar Mountain, Comanche Point, and other points of interest, through the trees.
+As you proceed down the switchbacks -- about 700 feet in the next 1.5 miles -- you will be able to regularly spot the Desert View Tower, Cedar Mountain, Comanche Point, and other points of interest through the trees.
 Some sections can be exposed, but there is also plenty of shade throughout the day.

 3.00 mi.: Right to Cedar Mountain, left to Point Solitude.
 Signage indicates vehicles are not allowed to turn left.
 Right is not mentioned.

 5.00 mi.: Cross the rim through a crack in the rock.
 The summit is just a hundred yards to your left.
 According to my GPS map, the summit is on a small boulder, but I think it is closer to the rim, a few feet higher.
-There is a stand alone dead tree, next to which is a summit cairn, with a summit log.
-Enjoy the view, have a snack, enjoy a summit brew and sign the log -- but beware the incredible winds.
-Afterwards, it is a one mile loop around the mesa back to the crack, where you will begin your return.
+There is a stand-alone dead tree, next to a summit cairn, with a summit log.
+Enjoy the view, have a snack, enjoy a summit brew and sign the log -- but beware of the incredible winds.
+Afterward, it is a one-mile loop around the mesa back to the crack, where you will begin your return.
 The slightly lower east end of the mesa is not nearly as windy.
 Looping the mesa has great views of the Little Colorado River gorge, Straight Canyon (just north), Cedar Canyon (just south), the Gray Mountains (along which AZ-64 runs), and points far to the east.
-Hopefully your day is not hazy, because the views are amazing.
+Hopefully, your day is not hazy because the views are amazing.

 6.00 mi.: Back through the crack, down the slope, then back up the jeep trail to Desert View.